By Rev. Damian Schmelz, OSB (1932 – 2016)

 He needed something else ? something special.
 He was more than a ?part? of that whole, yet he was not ?apart? from it.
 At that time, most Hoosiers were not dreamers.
 Lieber was.

 Thus, he worked long and hard to preserve a few of these special places for all generations: McCormick?s Creek and Turkey Run became the first two of his special places in our State Park system.
 Twenty-four are now scattered throughout our state as we celebrate the 100-year anniversary of what Lieber?began.

 Today, a small group of environmentally insensitive people, who will never understand or who will never share and feel his spirit, cannot help but harm our public lands.
 Revenue generating is often the entry point to similar forces that are destructive to Lieber’s efforts toward tranquility.

-Contact Governor Pence at (317) 232-4567, or at firstname.lastname@example.org, and urge him to protect the natural beauty of our State Parks and state forests.
+Contact Governor Pence at (317) 232-4567, or firstname.lastname@example.org, and urge him to?protect?the natural beauty of our State Parks and state forests.